-All would agree massive gov-

-ernment stimulus has helped.

-remain as investors increasingly recognize the growing damage inflicted by Covid-19 and the uncertainty surrounding the rollout and delivery of effective vaccines.
+All would agree massive government stimulus has helped. but so has the market's decoupling from the real economy, explains Riutta-Nykvist.
+But she cautions volatility will remain as investors increasingly recognize the growing damage inflicted by Covid-19 and the uncertainty surrounding the rollout and delivery of effective vaccines.